Cabela’s premium waist-high waders

 In this review we present to you the Cabela’s premium waist-high waders.
 As part of the essential gear list for fly fishing we present to you a pair of solid, durable, well-worn Waders.
 A person could spend the entire day fishing from the banks with their fly rod, but honestly this disparages all that is right in the world of fly fishing.
 The cunning angler is stalking his ‘prey’ like a stealthy grizzly bear, except he is afraid to get his fur wet.
 That is never how this story should start, or end for that matter.
 A productive, fun day on the water ALWAYS entails getting in at some point.
 The Cabela’s premium waist-high waders may be right for you depending on your typical fishing situation and budget.

 We place this right up near the top of essential fly gear, to round out your experience on the water.
-The two times I can think of when you may not need waders is for drift boat angling, or fishing a serene mountain lake.
+The two times I can think of when you may not need waders is for drift boat angling, or wet wading (which is typically done in warm weather with a pair of boots and wet wading socks).
 Most of us will have a need to get wet at some point, so buying reliable gear to protect us is important.

 This review is specifically for: Cabela’s Premium Breathable Waist-High Waders with 4MOST DRY-PLUS (mens).
 (Site note: women’s equipment appears to have slightly different options and we have not had a chance to review those yet).
-These pack a nice punch at a $100 price point, always a plus in my book.
+These pack a nice punch at a $100 price point, and finding long lasting waders at this price can be challenging.
 Gear is expensive, so finding solid equipment at a lower cost is huge.

 Cabelas premium waist-high waders